Writing JSON Schemas

 - Run the test to detect variable values in responses either with:

-make repeat-doc-examples n=5
+make repeat-doc-examples n=5where

-can be any number of repetitions.
-OR by manually running the test multiple times with:rm -rf /tmp/ltests* && make -s && VALGRIND=0 TIMEOUT=40 TEST_DEBUG=1 GENERATE_EXAMPLES=1 pytest -vvv tests/autogenerate-rpc-examples.py
+ncan be any number of repetitions.
+OR by manually running the test multiple times with:rm -rf /tmp/ltests* && make -s && VALGRIND=0 TIMEOUT=40 TEST_DEBUG=1 GENERATE_EXAMPLES=1 pytest -vvv -s tests/autogenerate-rpc-examples.py- Identify changing values, and add them to

-REPLACE_RESPONSE_VALUES.extend([ {'data_keys': ['xyz'], 'original_value': l1.info['xyz'], 'new_value': NEW_VALUES_LIST['xyz_value_1']} ])
+REPLACE_RESPONSE_VALUES.extend([ {'data_keys': ['xyz'], 'original_value': l1.info['xyz'], 'new_value': NEW_VALUES_LIST['xyz_value_1']} ])- If

 -